uclaacm/hack-sprint-w20/session-2-dive-into-android/README.md

 Any app made in android studio is composed of many activities so it is important to understand what an activity is, what the components of an activity are, and how we create activities.

 So what is an activity? \
-Every activity in a project implements some set of user interactions.
+Every activity in a project describes some set of user interactions.
 These interactions are then presented to the user through the visual window that displays on their device.
 We summarize this concept on a high level by saying that an activity represents a screen in your app.

 For example I could have a screen that acts as navigation for several different screens in my app.
-The user has the ay to interact with each tab to select which screen they woule to navigate to.
-I would oe the logic that controls this navigation screen with a NavigationActivity and it would then be presented to the usee so:
+The user has the ability to interact with each tab to select which screen they want to navigate to.
+I would implement the logic that controls this navigation screen with a NavigationActivity and it would then be presented to the user like so:

 <img src="./images/NavActivityExample.png">

 Another example is a screen that requests some user's login information.
-I would represent this Login screen with a corresponding LoginActivity file which handles the user input and submission button and present it to the user visually through somethine this:
+I would represent this Login screen with a corresponding LoginActivity file which handles the user input and submission button and present it to the user visually through something like this:

 <img src="./images/LoginActivityExample.png">

 When we actually work with activity files you will notice that the activity file contains code, more specifically an Activity class.
 It is important to understand that the activity file primarily serves to implement the logic of a screen (not the visual layout).
-This usually means keeping track of data that is displayed onto the screen, hag updates to the screen, and hag events, all of which we will get into later.
+This usually means keeping track of data that is displayed onto the screen, handling updates to the screen, and handling events, all of which we will get into later.

 ### The Main Activity

 If every activity represents a screen, the Main Activity is the launcher or startup screen.
-This acts as the entry point for your aation and will be the first thing to display whenever a user opens up your app.
+This acts as the entry point for your application and will be the first thing to display whenever a user opens up your app.

 Whenever you create a new project, the Android Studio IDE should handle the creation of this MainActivity file for you.
 If you are in the 'Project' view of the project directory, then you can locate the MainActivity file under app > src > main > java > your.package.name > MainActivity